tonyduan/glm-lib/READMATH.md

 ---

 A generalized linear model fits an exponential family distribution with a linear model.
-The resulting optimization problem is convex.
+The resulting optimization problem is convex when the natural parameterization is used.

 **Exponential Family Distributions**